objectbox/objectbox-dart/objectbox/README.md

 ## Help wanted 🤩

+Your opinion matters to us!
+Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/s2L1YH32nwjgs4s4A) to help us make ObjectBox better.

 ObjectBox Dart is open to contributions and feedback on [GitHub](https://github.com/objectbox/objectbox-dart/issues).
 Either comment on an existing issue or open a new one.
 For example, if you experience errors or if you have ideas how to improve the API.
 If you'd like to contribute some code: PRs are more than welcome!
 The ObjectBox team will try its best to guide you and answer questions.

+Thank you! 🙏

+Keep in touch: For general news on ObjectBox, check our blog!

 ## FAQ